Selvam-DG/Python/Notes/Iterator and Generator.md

      - yield statement (multiple yield statements are possible)
  - return in a function returns only one value whereas multiple yield statements return multiple values in Generator function.
 - Generator object always remembers its previous step
-- **generator expression** is another way of writing the generator function.
+- **Generator expression** is another way of writing the generator function.
   - syntax:
     - gen_name = (expression for item in iterable)
   - tuple comprehension creates a generator object